 - Naval Science Courses.
 Before graduation, MECEP students will be enrolled in three Naval Science Courses at the University of San Diego or San Diego State University.
-NAVSCI 310 Evolution of Warfare, NAVSCI 410 Amphibious Operations, and NAVSCI 402 Naval Leadership and Ethics, taken the last spring semester prior graduation.
+NAVSCI 310 Evolution of Warfare, NAVSCI 410 Amphibious Operations, and NAVSCI 402 Naval Leadership and Ethics (taken the last spring semester prior graduation).
 MECEP students must also complete a 300/400 level course in American Military History or National Security Policy from their university. - 2.
 Physical Training.
-MECEP students are required to PT at least two times per week with the Semper Fi club or the Bn.
+MECEP students are required to PT twice per week with the Semper Fi club.
+This is dependent upon their initial PFT score.
+However, if a student's PFT score is 265 or greater, they will be exempt from Thursday PT.
+If their PFT score is lower than 250 or their run time is greater than 22:00 minutes for males or 25:00 minutes for females they will be required to attend a mandatory FEP PT on Friday in addition to the regular Tuesday and Thursday PT sessions.
 Ultimately, each MECEP student is responsible for maintaining standards of physical fitness. - 3.
 Naval Science Laboratory.
-Also known as "Drill," the Naval Science Laboratory is a weekly meeting/muster of the NROTC Battalion.
+Also known as "Drill," the Naval Science Laboratory is a monthly meeting/muster of the NROTC Battalion.
 During this time, students meet with their student and staff chains-of-command to discuss current events, career opportunities, and participate in other professional training.